fieryhenry/tbcml/README.md

 ## Documentation (Not Finished)

-For examples see the [examples](examples) folder.
+For examples see [examples.md](examples/examples.md).
 Note that some may need the latest commit to work (see [install from source](#from-source))

 <https://tbcml-docs.readthedocs.io/en/latest/>